Modern Slavery Statement

 Arcus shall not be required to make any payment to the Supplier that might otherwise be due from Arcus in respect of this Agreement if the Supplier has breached this clause 13.

-The Supplier shall indemnify Arcus from and against any losses suffered or incurred by Arcus or for which Arcus may become liable arising out of or in connection with any breach of this clause 11, whether or not this Contract has expired or been terminated.”
+The Supplier shall indemnify Arcus from and against any losses suffered or incurred by Arcus or for which Arcus may become liable arising out of or in connection with any breach of this clause 11, whether or not this Contract has expired or been terminated.

 Approval

-This statement was approved August 2023 by the organisation’s Chief PeopleOfficer who reviews and updates annually.
+This statement was approved September 2024 by the organisation’s Chief People Officer who reviews and updates annually.
 Deborah Gregory, CPO.

-To find out more about Arcus, and to discuss your specific requirements, please get in touch with our service team who’ll be happy to help.
+To find out more about Arcus, and to discuss your specific requirements, please get in touch with our team who’ll be happy to help.